AppertaFoundation/apperta.org/_subcommittees/physicalMentalHealth.md

 ---
 name: Physical and Mental Health
 photo: '/img/JS.jpg'
-text: The Physical and Mental Health Committee guides the development of solutions for to assist patient to manage their physical health to support their mental health.
-The solutions aim to assist the patient and clinician to discuss openly how a patient can manager their own physical health with some support using digital siolutions.
-The committee Chair Dr J S Bamrah, MBE, FRCPsych Consultant Psychiatrist; Honorary Reader, University of Manchester; Council Member BMA; National Chairman, BAPIO.
+text: The Physical and Mental Health Committee guides the development of digital solutions to help patients with mental health problems better manage their physical health.
+The committee’s objective is to support doctors to educate and enable patients to prevent or manage long term disease such as diabetes, and for patients to have a better understanding of physical investigations through monitoring trends.
+The committee is chaired by Prof JS Bamrah CBE, a consultant psychiatrist at Greater Manchester Mental Health NHS FT and Honorary Reader at the University of Manchester.
 ---